Forge Bible Bot

 3 Test it out — Type !verse John 3:16 in your chat.
 The bot should respond with the verse!

-4 Explore your dashboard — Go to your Dashboard to customize settings, toggle features, and set up the OBS overlay.
+4 Explore your dashboard — Go to your Dashboard to customize settings, toggle features, and set up the stream overlay.

 💡 Tip: Your community doesn't need to learn any commands to get started.
 They can just type Bible references naturally in chat — like "John 3:16" or "I love Romans 8:28" — and the bot will automatically detect and respond with the verse.